telerik/kendo-ui-core/docs/web/window/how-to/MVVM/mvvm-editing-form.md

 ---
-title: Use Window and MVVM for data editing
+title: Use MVVM Binding for Data Editing
-page_title: Use Window and MVVM for data editing
+page_title: Use MVVM Binding for Data Editing | Kendo UI Window Widget
-description: Use Window and MVVM for data editing
+description: "Learn how to edit data in a Kendo UI Window by using MVVM binding."
+previous_url: /web/window/how-to/mvvm-editing-form
+slug: howto_usemvvmbinding_forwindowdataediting_mvvm_window
 ---

-# Use Window and MVVM for data editing
+# Use MVVM Binding for Data Editing

-The example below demonstrates how to edit data in a Kendo UI Window using MVVM binding
+The example below demonstrates how to edit data in a Kendo UI Window by using MVVM binding.

-#### Example:
+###### Example

 ```html